iggydv/Directory-traverser/Entersekt/README.md

 More unit tests can be added to ensure that the application does not break when updating and integrating project.
 Unit test for cross platform functionality should also be added (testing valid paths for any platform)

-* Naming Convention and Application Structure
+* Improved Naming Convention and Application Structure

 Naming of Directories/classes/methods/variables and project structure should be re-evaluated and reviewed to ensure that proper Java coding standards are used.

+* Improved Logging

+Improve current logging to write to a file (.log) on the local disk

+### Contact ###

+Author: Ignatius de Villiers
+Email: iggydv12@gmail.com